 Coached once again by former Scotland 7s captain, Scott Forrest, assisted by Chris Reid, the squad came together in mid-May 2013 for their second, short season.
 Two training weekends led to selection for the two FIRA-AER Grand Prix tournaments in Brive (1/2 June) and Marbella (15/16 June).

-Scotland had to finish in the top ten out of 12 competing nations (Ukraine, Italy, Ireland, France, Spain, England, Russia, Netherlands, Portugal, Germany and Wales) in order to retain their Grand Prix status for 2014 with their finishing place will provide their ranking for next season.
-A twelfth place finish after Marbella meant that Scotland will not compete in the Grand Prix division next year but will move to the next level of competition, the A division, along with Germany.
+Scotland had to finish in the top ten out of 12 competing nations (Ukraine, Italy, Ireland, France, Spain, England, Russia, Netherlands, Portugal, Germany and Wales) in order to retain their Grand Prix status for 2014 with their finishing place providing their ranking.
+A twelfth place finish after Marbella meant that Scotland moved to the next level of competition, the A division, along with Germany in the B division.